Panachaijames/Theory-Of-Algorithms/README.md

 <br />

 ## The reason for making this repository
 This repository exists to contain my project for Theory of Algorithm module.
-This repository will shows my attempt to solve three different type of problem using Python.
+This repository will shows my attempt to solve Two different type of problem using Python.

 The problem
 - The Post Correspondence Problem
-- The Bounded Post Correspondence Problem
 - The Countdown Numbers Game

 ## This repository contain